DevManu-de/probarlib/examples/ComplexProgressBar/README.md

 > is the text that is diplayed in front of the bar.
 >
 > Return value
 > it returns a pointer to a progress bar structure.
-NULL on memory allocation fail.

 ## bar_set_progress()
 >